JamesBremner/PathFinder/README.md

 ### Obstacles

 A GUI that reads obstacle locations ( e.g. furniture in a room or crops in a field ) and calculates a route around them.
+[Detailed Documentation](https://github.com/JamesBremner/PathFinderFeb2023/wiki/Obstacles)

 ### Test